ty-po/soundcloud-sync/README.md

 - timecode sync; reduce position frequency to per second and sync actively
 - scrubbing
+- skip to song button
+- soundcloud link as part of image in table

 - split front and backend servers